Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-37-grounded.md

 Xiù inclined her head.
 "Second-guess how?"

 "Ugh, you know.
-Just, like...if my parents had done what Taylor’s did and if I’d actually been there for him, or if maybe I’d ever tried to get back in touch, then maybe… but then I think about you two."
+Just, like... if my parents had done what Taylor’s did and if I’d actually been there for him, or if maybe I’d ever tried to get back in touch, then maybe… but then I think about you two."

 She sighed. "...You know?
 I’d never have met you if I hadn’t run away to Boston."

 Julian rubbed her shoulders from behind and cuddled up close.
 "Al. Don’t beat yourself up over this.
 It’s not your fault."

 "I *know* that," Allison reassured him, "I just don’t *feel* it right now.
 Also, it’s just the fucking…" She raised a hand and wiped away the predicted tears. "...Never mind.
 It’s done.
-Let’s just...deal with it.
+Let’s just... deal with it.
 I guess I’d better meet him."

 Xiù took her hand.
 "Al, you don’t have to if-"